TheDauntless/owasp-mstg/Document/0x07b-Testing-Network-Communication.md

 ```
 o-saft.tcl
 ```
 or via command.
-There are multiple options<sup>[2]</sup>, but the most general one, verifying certificate, ciphers and SSL connection is the following:
+There are [multiple options](https://www.owasp.org/index.php/O-Saft/Documentation#COMMANDS "O-Saft various tests"), but the most general one, verifying certificate, ciphers and SSL connection is the following:

 ```
 perl o-saft.pl +check www.example.com:443